protocol/web3-dev-team/proposals/IpfsGatewayHttpApi.md

 Our gateway serves arbitrary DAGs over simple HTTP requests.
 Web-apps can fetch, manipulate, and render IPLD data with the standard JS XHR or [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) without the need for any client library.
 Backends that embed/extend the gateway also support publishing and pinning arbitrary IPLD data.
+Built-in mechanism for access control exist and makes it easy to limit POST/PUT/pinning capability to specific origins.

 ####  What does success look like?
 _Success means impact.
 How will we know we did the right thing?_